Beaten By A Hair

 An employee at the storage unit told police that Clark visited his storage locker two days after Laura disappeared.

-Armed with a warrant, police searched Clark's storage unit and discovered a secret side of Hatton Clark's life.
+Armed with a warrant, police searched Clark's storage unit and discovered a secret side of Haddon Clark's life.
+He had falsies that he would place into bras.

-Apparently, he had bras, he had dresses,
+Apparently he had bras, he had dresses,

 he had